 Our unique proposition is to be a cultural conduit into western Tasmania—a place hard to get to and harder to engage—by mining a new cultural commodity with the spirit of independence, boldness, risk and adventure that is melded to our region’s DNA.

-The Unconformity acknowledges First Nation people as the traditional custodians of the land on which we gather.
-We commit to working respectfully to honour their ongoing cultural and spiritual connections to this country.
+The Unconformity acknowledges the palawa Aboriginal people as the original and traditional custodians of lutruwita / Tasmania.
+We commit to working respectfully to honour their ongoing cultural and spiritual connections to this land.